 This climb, which starts on GC-131 in the city of Telde, merges into GC-130 after a few miles and takes us to the highest peak in Gran Canaria.
-Telde is the oldest (founded 1351) and second most populous city on Gran Canaria (pop.
-102,170) The spiritual center of Telde is the Church San Juan Bautista, located in the town square at the northern end of town, founded in 1483.
+Telde is the oldest and second most populous city in Gran Canaria (founded in 1351, population 102,170) The spiritual center of Telde is the Church San Juan Bautista, located in the town square at the northern end of town, which was founded in 1483.

 San Juan Bautista

-Traffic at the beginning of the climb was steady but manageable and the road in good condition.
-However, once we merge onto GC-130 at kilometer 6.5 (at the 2 hairpins) the road quality declines and was fairly rough by Gran Canaria standards.
+Traffic at the beginning of the climb was steady but manageable and the road is in good condition.
+However, once we merge onto GC-130 at kilometer 6.5 (at the two hairpins) the road quality declines and was fairly rough by Gran Canaria standards.

-About 18 kilometers into our ride we have our first and only respite with 2.1 kilometers that are effectively flat (0.7%).
-We get our first relief from a short descent that takes us past a beautiful viewing area formed by volcanic cauldron that’s worth a peak before the final ascent to the top.
+About 18 kilometers into our ride we have our first and only respite, with 2.1 kilometers that are effectively flat (0.7%).
+We get our first relief from a short descent that takes us past a beautiful viewing area formed by volcanic cauldron that’s worth a peek before the final ascent to the top.

 Caldera Los Marteles Viewpoint - kilometer 20.